ES-TUDelft/robot-interaction-tool/docs/INSTALLATION.md

   * If you get errors related to the "qi" library, try to install it separately (e.g., pip install qi).

+---

+* Before performing Steps 5-7, try the following:

+* download PyQt5 build from: https://github.com/ES-TUDelft/PyQt5-Windows.git

+* Copy "PyQt5" folder to C:\Python27\Lib\site-packages

+* Make sure that C:\Python27\Lib\site-packages is in your PATH environment variable

+* Try Step II.8: if it works then you're good to go; otherwise, continue with step II.5.

+---

 ## II.5.
 Qt 5.13

 * Install [Qt 5.13.2](https://download.qt.io/official_releases/online_installers/) from https://download.qt.io/official_releases/online_installers/.
 When asked to select components, deselect everything (to reduce the size of the required files) and select: MSVC 2015 & 2017 32-bits and 64-bits, and MinGW 32 and 64-bits.